issp-center-dev/TeNeS/docs/sphinx/en/source/file_specification/output_format.rst

 ``neighbor_obs.dat``
 ======================

--  サイト演算子の最近接相関が出力されます。
+-  Nearest neighbor correlations for site operations are outputted.
--  各行5列からなります。
+-  Each row consists of four columns.

-   1. 演算子のインデックス
+   1. Index of the operator
-   2. サイトのインデックス
+   2. Index of the sites
-   3. サイトのインデックス
+   3. Index of the sites
-   4. 期待値の実部
+   4. Real part of the expected value
-   5. 期待値の虚部
+   5. Imaginary part of the expected value

 ::